 I know you already would be familiar with it and also we are not discussing it the first time in any article.
 Plex Media Server is free software that we can use to stream videos, music, or photos in common formats such as MP4, AVI, MOV, AAC, MP3, WAV, and JPEG via your home network or WLAN.

 One of the main reasons, for Plex’s popularity, is its client apps availability for almost every available mainstream platform.
 Furthermore, the Server part of Plex can be installed on Windows, Linux, macOS, FreeBSD, NAS, and more.

 After setting up the Plex, we can stream our media files from PC to mobile devices such as iPhone, iPad or Android tablets.
 Plex free app as an alternative to its web management interface can be used to play media files using a local or remote network on Android and iOS; even Smart TV can also receive the server content.

 The media manager of Plex is quite intuitive and helps to manage videos and songs and automatically loads the appropriate metadata and covers from the Internet.
 You can access portals such as Vimeo or TV streams such as MTV and BBC via free plugins.

-Furthermore, the installation of Plex on Windows 10 is easy as any other software, just double click on the downloaded setup file of it, follow the wizard in browser to set it up and start using…
+Furthermore, the installation of Plex on Windows 10 is easy as any other software, just double-click on the downloaded setup file of it, follow the wizard in the browser to set it up, and start using…

 Kodi is another cross-platform streaming software for your home network just like the Plex media server.
-Earlier it is known as XBMC and comes under free and open source (GPL) software, the server is available for Windows, Linux, macOS, Android, Raspberry Pi, iOS and other.
+Earlier it is known as XBMC and comes under free and open source (GPL) software, the server is available for Windows, Linux, macOS, Android, Raspberry Pi, iOS, and others.